robin-raymond/zax.io/pointers.md

 #### Pointer basics

 Pointers do not contain data directly.
-Instead pointers contain an address in memory where the real data is located.
+Instead pointers contain an address in memory where real data is located.
 Pointers are defaulted to point to nothing and can be reset to point to nothing.
-Pointers can also point to garbage data or invalid memory if the value being pointed to is discarded.
+Pointers can also point to garbage data or invalid memory if a value being pointed to has been previously discarded.

 ````zax
 A :: type {